Openscapes Reflections Booklet

 Background

-Over the last five years Openscapes has helped hundreds of researchers improve their work and life with kinder, open science.
+Over the last six years Openscapes has helped hundreds of people improve their work and life with kinder, open science.
 We know many like you have been looking for a lighter-weight way to get involved or continue building habits to support yourself and your colleagues.
-We’ve designed the Reflections Program to meet this need and also be more accessible and affordable.
+We’ve designed the Reflections Program to meet this need.
 We’ve specifically designed it for people who:

-• have been interested in Openscapes Champions (a 10-week mentorship program for environmental and Earth science teams) but have not yet participated due to cost or booking availability
+• have been interested in Openscapes Champions (a 10-week mentorship program for science teams) but have not yet participated due to cost or booking availability

 • have participated in Openscapes initiatives and would like this opportunity for onboarding new team members, or want to revisit their work-in-progress themselves